xuanruiqi/blog/about.md

 ---
 title: About
 ---
-This Xuanrui (Ray) Qi's blog.
-Thank you for finding it.
+This Xuanrui Qi's blog.
+Thank you for reading my writings!

 Please find out more about me (including my contact information) at my [personal website](https://www.xuanruiqi.com).